BlueprintFramework/web/apps/frontend/content/docs/configs/componentsyml.md

 ---

 ::card
-The `Components.yml` configuration lives in the root of an extension's `dashboard:components` directory.
+The `Components.yml` configuration lives in the root of an extension's `dashboard.components` directory.
 You have to create a directory, bind it in [conf.yml](/docs/configs/confyml) and create a `Components.yml` file.
 All components should be placed in this (or a sub-)directory too.
 ::

 ## Introduction